lilyshellhammer/notes_public/AlgoQResponses.md

     return false
  for e in A.edges
   for f in B.edges
-    if !intersect(e,f)
-}
+    if !intersect(e,f)  // check intersection of every edge in the contained polygon against the other polygon edges }
 ```

+Runtime???

 ## Part 3: Level Set Containment
-We have written about this a lot so I will give a summary and link to [other](https://docs.google.com/document/d/11fBrgEjwB_BAE1aItIxaY2eCK6nugDDjY1Cu4eygFVI/edit#heading=h.clnnojafen2w) [documents](http://brickisland.net/diagrams/2018/06/17/methods-to-find-distance-between-arbitrary-shapes-in-penrose-a-comparison-of-fast-methods-for-solving-the-eikonal-equation/).
+We have written about this a lot so I will give a summary and link to [other documents](https://docs.google.com/document/d/11fBrgEjwB_BAE1aItIxaY2eCK6nugDDjY1Cu4eygFVI/edit#heading=h.clnnojafen2w).
 Level sets are discrete representations of the eikonal equation for an implicit surface.
 The reason to use them is to easily work with this continuous function in a grid structure.
 The grid shows us how close to the surface we are at every cell in the grid and we can interpolate the cell's values to find the distance to the surface at points between cell centers.
 The level set also gives us the gradient, so we know not only how close to the surface we are, but also the direction of steepest descent (toward the surface).
 We can use level sets to tell us whether one shape is inside another (at every boundary or inside cell, aka <= 0 value, these cells overlap with boundary or inside values for the larger shape), and if not, the gradient direction in which to move the area that is not contained:
 Pseudocode
 ```